kevin-wynn/kevin-wynn/README.md

 ## What's been going on?

-Going to start learning [rust](https://www.rust-lang.org)
+More about me at [robo-house.com](https://robo-house.com)

+[The Daily Paper](https://news.wynn.media) is now live for daily news aggregation, new features coming

 ~Building [studio wynn](https://studiowynn.de)~ On hold for now

 ~Starting [wynn publishers](https://wynnpublishers.com)~ Also on hold for now

-~Contemplating building a news source aggregator that compiles a weekly "Sunday Paper" to email me top news of the week...~

-[The Daily Paper](https://news.wynn.media) is now live.
-I'll add more news sources and allow customization of this at a later date.

 ## Other Stuff